Company Secretarial Traineeship 2026

 We work collaboratively, bringing the best people and teams together to solve complex issues, seize opportunities, and create better outcomes for clients.

 The expectations of our clients, the competitive marketplace and our own ambitions have grown consistently over recent years.
-To ensure that we have the right structures in place to support the achievement of our goals we are currently recruiting for a new and exciting role of Knowledge Lawyer in our Construction Group.
+To ensure that we have the right structures in place to support the achievement of our goals we are currently recruiting for an experienced Company Secretary to join our Company Secretarial & Compliance Group.

 Key Responsibilities